adrdilauro/angular-ab-tests/README.md

 # Run the full specs

-Spec file is located [here](https://github.com/adrdilauro/angular-ab-tests/blob/master/demo/src/app/angular-ab-tests/directive.spec.ts).
+Spec file is located [here](https://github.com/adrdilauro/angular-ab-tests/blob/master/demo/src/app/directive.spec.ts).
 To run the specs, follow the steps to [set up the demo app](https://github.com/adrdilauro/angular-ab-tests#set-up-a-demo), then run `ng test` in your console.
-TODO

 # Documentation 1: Initializing